MileHacker Logo

 • Companies: All major car rental companies operate in Seattle (Enterprise, Hertz, Avis, etc.).
 Most have counters at SEA and downtown.

-• Insurance: Proof of insurance often included with rental cars or through your credit card.
+• Insurance: Proof of insurance often included with rental cars or by way of your credit card.

 Bicycle Rentals & Share Programs

-• Bike-Share Programs: Companies like Lime and Veo operate electric bikes and scooters via mobile apps for short excursions.
+• Bike-Share Programs: Companies like Lime and Veo operate electric bikes and scooters via apps for your phone for short excursions.

-• Bicycle Rentals: Several local shops offer hourly or daily rentals of various bike types.
+• Bicycle Rentals: Several local shops offer hourly or daily rentals of several bike types.

 • Safety: Cyclists obey traffic laws.
 Helmets are advisable (required for e-bikes in some areas).